Florida lawmakers fail to take up rifle bill as shooting survivors arrive at capital

-TALLAHASSEE, Fla. - Students who survived the Florida school shooting began a journey Tuesday to the state Capitol to urge lawmakers to prevent another massacre, but within hours the gun-friendly Legislature had effectively halted any possibility of banning assault rifles like the one used in the attack.
+TALLAHASSEE, Fla. - Students who survived the Florida school shooting began a journey Tuesday to the Florida State Capitol to urge lawmakers to prevent another massacre, but within hours the gun-friendly Legislature had effectively halted any possibility of banning assault rifles like the one used in the attack.

 State Sen. Lauren Book, D-Plantation, paid to have buses chartered from Parkland to Tallahassee Tuesday.
 Former Florida Democratic Party Chair Allison Tant raised money to pay for the travel of students who arrived Monday